KarelZe/thesis/references/obsidian/chapters/draft_rf.md

 As stated previously, decision trees suffer from a number of drawbacks.
 One of them being prone to overfitting.
 To mitigate the high variance, several trees can be combined to form an *ensemble* of trees.
 The final prediction is then jointly estimated from all member within the ensemble.

 Popular ensemble methods for trees include bagging and random forests [[🎄Tree-based Methods/Random Forests/@breimanRandomForests2001]].
 Also, Boosting is another approach that learns a sequence base learners such as simplified decision trees. [[@hastietrevorElementsStatisticalLearning2009]] (p.
-587) We present boosting as part of section [[gradient-boosting]].
+587) We present boosting as part of section [[🐈gradient-boosting]].

 Bagged trees and Random Forests have in common to learn $B$ independent trees.
 However, they differ in whether learning is performed on a random subset of data or whether splits consider only a portion of all features.